 Diamond pricing is often subjective because with diamonds, it's all about feelings.
 This quirk of "feelings" within the diamond business is the sole reason there are many poor cut diamonds on the market.

 The world of diamond dealers is vast, but don't let that intimidate you.
-Many high quality and honest diamond sellers can be found online and in stores.
+Many high quality and honest diamond sellers can be found online and in shops.

-For 1 carat diamonds, we recommend finding an online seller as they tend to have a larger selection of quality 1 carat diamonds than local stores.
+For 1 carat diamonds, we recommend finding an online seller as they tend to have a larger selection of quality 1 carat diamonds than traditional shops.
 With the online option, you have a greater chance of finding an exquisite diamond at an exceptional price.

 If you're using online diamond dealers or any others, keep the following in mind: